ccyip/taype/README.md

 Notably, the `--round=N` option specifies how many rounds a test will be run, and the `--verbose` option prints out the commands that are being executed.

-If your `taype-emp-driver` (specifically the `emp-ffi` dynamically linked library) was not installed to a system prefix, running the examples with emp-toolkit backend would not work.
-Assuming we install the driver to the opam prefix `$OPAM_SWITCH_PREFIX` (so that it doesn't pollute our system), we can update the environment variables for the library paths before running the
+If your EMP toolkit and `emp-ffi` libraries from Taype drivers were not installed to a system prefix, running the examples with Emp toolkit backend would not work.
+Assuming we install the driver to the opam prefix `$OPAM_SWITCH_PREFIX` (so that it doesn't pollute our system), we can update the environment variables for the library paths before running the examples:
-examples:

 ``` sh
 # on linux